The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Introduction

 And this in turn implies the following result:

 \begin{corollary}[Global rigidity] Isometries of $(\teich(S),d_{\mathrm{Th}})$ are precisely those induced by extended mapping classes of $S$. \end{corollary}

 As previously noted, \cref{thm:walsh}, which was first proven by Walsh \cite{W}, is an analogue of the celebrated (global form of the) Royden Theorem \cite{Royden1971}, with the role of the Teichm\"uller metric supplanted by the Thurston metric.
 Walsh's proof is based on the action of the mapping class group on the horocyclic boundary of the Teichm\"uller space of the surface equipped with the Thurston metric.
-Dumas, Lenzhen, Rafi and Tao \cite{DLRT} utilise a different strategy to derive infinitesimal rigidity in the two remaining cases, thereby completing the Thurston metric analogue of Royden's theorem.
+Dumas, Lenzhen, Rafi and Tao \cite{DLRT} utilise a different strategy: they first derive infinitesimal rigidity in the two special cases when $S$ is either a one-cusped torus or a four-cusped sphere, thereby completing the Thurston metric analogue of Royden's theorem.
 Our method of proof shares many similar ingredients to theirs.
-In particular, the $1$-cusped tori and $4$-cusped sphere cases of our main results are due to \cite{DLRT}.
+In particular, our main results in the special cases where $S$ is either a one-cusped torus or a four-cusped sphere are due to \cite{DLRT}.